ipopop/cod_acc_sem2_02_water/pseudo-code-diagrams/water03.md

 1. Initialize cache array.
 2. Define a 'fibo' function that takes an integer argument 'n'<br>
    and returns the 'nth Fibonacci' number.
-3. Check if the input argument is a non-negative integer.<br>
+3. Check if the input argument is a non-negative integer or a string.<br>
    If it's not, print an error message and exit the program.
 4. Use cache if available to return the result.<br>
    Ex. of cache content :<br>